Young Communist League of Canada: Ten-year liquidation

 1990 saw a major debate develop in the YCL around the changes in the international socialist movement that were taking place at that time.
 This had also lead to a deep crisis in the CPC that followed the counter-revolution or dissolution of the Soviet Union.
-The Communist Party of Canada began an internal debate which would latter be described as a struggle for control of the party or a bitter internal factional fight leading to a split.
+The Communist Party of Canada began an internal debate which would later be described as a struggle for control of the party or a bitter internal factional fight leading to a split.
 By the end of the split, the group nominally led by George Hewison had formed the Cecil-Ross Society while those asserting to be the "Leninist core of the Party" retained the name of the CPC.
 The Cecil-Ross Society advocated the transformation of the CPC into a broad-left political organization.
 Until the time of their agreed separation, both sides attempted to direct the Party and its associated political and financial assets.
 The initial battles of the ideological dispute over the future of the Communist Party of Canada were quickly carried into the YCL.
 Here the Hewison group's effort attempted to wind-down the YCL and build a new organization known as "Rebel Youth".
-For example, the last leader of the YCL was Merle Terlesky of Toronto who took over after its leader Chris Frazer departed from the group after the League's fractions central convention in 1990.
-Terlesky, a queer-positive and pro-feminist young man who was active defending abortion clinics was recruited into the "reform" Hewison group.
-In the pre-convention discussion, Terlesky loudly supported the Gorbachev reforms internationally, and the transformation of the YCL into a non-Leninist, left-social democratic action group.